NGPVAN/job-descriptions/advertisements/software intern.md

 Do you have a passion for creating modern and compelling applications with simple, readable and elegant code?

-Do you love to be working with cutting edge technology and tools?

 Do you want to work on products that help make the world a better place?

 Do you want to do all of those things while learning a lot and having a ton of fun over the summer?